-This is the sixth tutorial in our Quick Test Professional training series.
-To recap, we have started the online training article series for Quick Test Professional and we will cover most of the tutorials with simple examples to help you understand the concept.
+Welcome to the sixth guide in our Quick Test Professional learning series.
+To review, we have embarked on the online learning article series for Quick Test Professional and intend to cover a majority of the guides with straightforward examples to aid you in understanding the concepts.

 Recommended IPTV Service Providers